 - those that provide evidence of conditions that existed at the end of the reporting period the Statement of Accounts is adjusted to reflect such events - those that are indicative of conditions that arose after the reporting period the Statement of Accounts is not adjusted to reflect such events, but where a category of events would have a material effect, disclosure is made in the notes of the events and their estimated financial effect.

-Events taking place after the date of authorisation for issue are not reflected in the Statement of
+Events taking place after 31 August 2020 are not reflected in the Statement of Accounts.

-Accounts.